 708.7.3 Demand Management

-The customer shall comply with any restrictions which may be required by Council to manage high seasonal or other demands.
+The customer shall comply with any restrictions which may be required by Council for the management of high seasonal or other demands.
 Such restrictions shall be advised by public notice.

-Even when such restrictions apply Council shall take all practicable steps to ensure that an adequate supply for domestic purposes is provided to each point of supply.
+Even when such restrictions apply, Council will take all practicable steps to ensure that an adequate supply is provided for domestic purposes to each point of supply.

 708.7.4 Emergency Restrictions

-During an emergency Council may restrict or prohibit the use of water for any specified purpose, for any specified period, and for any or all of its customers.
+During an emergency, Council may restrict or prohibit the use of water for any specified purpose, for any specified period, and for any or all of its customers.
 Such restrictions shall be advised by public notice.

-Council may enact penalties over and above those contained in these conditions to enforce these restrictions.
-The decision to make and lift restrictions, and to enact additional penalties, shall be made by Council or any officer authorised to exercise the authority of Council.
+The decision to make and lift restrictions will be made by Council or any duly authorised officer of Council.

 708.7.5 Maintenance and Repair

-Wherever practical Council shall make every reasonable attempt to notify the customer of a scheduled maintenance shutdown of the supply before the work commences.
+Wherever practical, Council shall make every reasonable attempt to notify the customer of a scheduled maintenance shutdown of the supply before the work commences.
 Where immediate action is required and notification is not practical, Council may shut down the supply without notice.

 708.8 Liability

-Council shall endeavour to meet the level of service requirements of Section 708.6, but shall not be liable for any loss, damage or inconvenience which the customer (or any person using the supply) may sustain as a result of deficiencies in, or interruptions to, the water supply.
+Council shall endeavour to meet the level of service requirements of Clause 708.6.

+Council shall not be liable for any loss, damage or inconvenience which the customer (or any person using the supply) may sustain as a result of deficiencies in, or interruptions to, the water supply.

-Council may, under certain circumstances and at its sole discretion, make payments for damage caused to equipment, appliances, processes, and materials as a direct result of a variation in the water supply, provided that any such equipment or appliances have been designed to cater for reasonable variations in the flow, pressure, and quality of the water supply.
+Council may, under certain circumstances, and at its sole discretion, make payments for damage caused to equipment, appliances, processes, and materials as a direct result of variations in the water supply, provided that any such equipment or appliances have been designed to cater for reasonable variations in the flow, pressure, and quality of the water supply.

 708.9 Fire Protection Connection